Transient Flow Lab

 - Module Syllabus: Spring 2018

-- Introduction to CFD/Ipython Notebook, Steady diffusion problems (Ipython Notebook; html), Introduction to numerical solution for linear algebraic equations, Steady convection-diffusion problems, Steady N.S. equation - SIMPLE algorithm, Unsteady N.S. equation – Chorin (projection) algorithm, Verification & Validation in CFD, Introduction to Turbulence - RANS
+- Introduction to CFD/Ipython Notebook, Steady diffusion problems (Ipython Notebook (opens in a new tab) and HTML (opens in a new tab)), Introduction to numerical solution for linear algebraic equations, Steady convection-diffusion problems, Steady N.S. equation - SIMPLE algorithm, Unsteady N.S. equation – Chorin (projection) algorithm, Verification & Validation in CFD, Introduction to Turbulence - RANS

 - Number of enrolled Students: 58 (Spring 2018)